What Will be Open in Taipei During Lunar New Year 2026?

 My best shot of the lion dancing at Grand Hyatt

 On New Year’s Day, you can see dragon and lion dancing at a few locations in Taipei.
 The best one is at Grand Hyatt Hotel (book rooms here) near Taipei 101.
-This usually takes places at 11 AM on Chinese New Year Day (Jan 29) and is free for the public.
+This usually takes places at 11 AM on Chinese New Year Day (February 17 in 2026) and is free for the public.

 It starts with firecrackers and dragon dancing in front of the hotel, then moves into the lobby for the lion dancing (above photo).
 This is an excellent activity for kids, and the lions usually throw candies around.

-Chiang Kai-shek Memorial Hall will have lion dancing rom 4-5 PM on January 30.
+Chiang Kai-shek Memorial Hall will also have an event with lion dancing from 4-5 PM on February 18.

 Enjoy the Lantern Festival